UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Justification
 ^^^^^^^^^^^^^

-In migration, :code:`subject`\ s with :code:`name` and :code:`topical` values will be treated in the same way.
-We have decided that the previous distinction between :code:`name` and :code:`topical` values as :code:`subject`\ s is not essential - only the presence of all the values in the metadata is important.
+In migration, :code:`subject`\ s with :code:`name` and :code:`topic` values will be treated in the same way.
+We have decided that the previous distinction between :code:`name` and :code:`topic` values as :code:`subject`\ s is not essential - only the presence of all the values in the metadata is important.

 XPath